Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • Optimizing Images: Learn the significance of using descriptive naming, lightweight images, and essential alt text for better SEO and user engagement.

-• Structuring Your Content: Utilize headings effectively for organizational clarity and SEO enhancement.
+• Structuring Your Content: Use headings effectively to improve organizational clarity and SEO.
 Ensure headings are clear, concise, and honest.

 • Mastering Internal Linking: Understand the importance of linking relevant content with clear anchor text and regularly monitoring for broken links.